Edith Vernick: Career

 After her job at a lampshade factory, Out of the Inkwell Studios hired Vernick in 1923.
 She first was a cel cutter, then a washer, then an opaquer, and finally an inker.
 In 1931, she was put in charge of the inbetweening unit and by 1937 she was an assistant animator.
 She then supervised the assistant animation department for Gulliver's Travels.
 In 1942, she joined the army during World War II and eventually ended up as a sergeant at the Women's Army Corps.
 Edith eventually went out of the army in the summer of 1945.
 She briefly was at the Metro-Goldwyn-Mayer cartoon studio as a supervisor for the assistant animators for the short The Cat Concerto.
-Edith was a Famous Studios from 1953 to December 1955.
+Edith worked at Famous Studios from 1953 to December 1955.
 In 1955, Vernick was once again at the MGM cartoon studio, this time as a checker, working closely with Michael Lah on the short Grin It and Share It.
+She then briefly did work for TV Spots, doing commercial work.
 At the start of 1958 she was working for Hanna-Barbera for The Huckleberry Hound Show, and then she took a vacation in Hawaii that year.
 Her final piece of work she did for the animation industry was Bozo: The World's Most Famous Clown at Larry Harmon Productions.